JonathanMEdwards/subtext10/doc/language.md

 ```
 Note that this simply does the inverse of addition, which is subtraction.
 In the case of the call `plus 32` what happens is that the changed value has 32 subtracted from it and is written back to the source of the call.
 The source of the call is the previous statement in the original formula: `* 1.8` which will likewise divide the value by `1.8` and write it to the previous statement, which is a reference to `c`, which writes the change to `c`.

-Updatable functions allways write to their source (except for a few exceptions).
-They treat their other arguments as read-only, and use their values prior to the feedback transaction.
+Updatable functions always write back to their source (except for a few special cases to be noted).
+Updatable functions treat their other arguments as read-only, and see their values as of the start of the feedback transaction.
 So feedback proceeds through a formula from bottom-up and right-to-left, the reverse of its execution order.
 Indeed one of the reasons for choosing chained infix operations in Subtext was that it defines a clear reverse order of execution.

-`try` blocks execute in reverse following the same rules.
+A `try` block executes in reverse following the same rules.
 A write to the result of a try block is written to the result of the clause that produced it: the first satisfied clause.
 The choice made by a try clause remains frozen in its state prior to the feedback transaction, the same as all the formulas inside it.

-There is one case where reverse execution is not strictly linear: the update operator `:=`.
+There is one important case where reverse execution is not strictly linear: the update operator `:=`.
 For example:
 ```
 s: 'foo'
 r: record{